lang/unicode_utils/README.txt

 +_q+, e.g. <tt>lowercase_char?</tt> can be required with
 <tt>unicode_utils/lowercase_char_q</tt>.

+There is also a shortcut for IRB usage.
+See U[link:files/lib/unicode_utils/u_rb.html].

 == License

 unicode_utils is licensed under the BSD license.
 Read the file